 As executive director of the Channel Foundation, Katrin Wilde fuels grassroots human rights and social justice movements with solidarity and care.
 A champion of women, the rights of women with disabilities, LGBTIQ people, and indigenous communities, among other groups, Katrin connects people in her network with resources, ideas, and one another.
 At the same time, she advocates for investing in social movements through EDGE Funders Alliance, Global Fund for Women, Human Rights Funding Network, and International Funders for Indigenous Peoples.

 Above all, Katrin takes an intersectional approach to how she thinks about and supports social justice and human rights movements.
-For instance, she’s invested millions of dollars in the global movement for LGBTIQ human rights, which is extremely underfunded.
+For instance, she’s invested millions of dollars in the global movement for women’s rights, which is extremely underfunded.
 Similarly, the foundation has become a visible and constructive member of the feminist funding ecosystem under her leadership.
-Actively de-centering herself in conversation, Katrin leverages her networks and knowledge in service of movements.
-What’s more, her leadership is rooted in a deep understanding of her issue areas and respect for local leaders.
-She’s built critical relationships with leaders on the ground, as well as with funders who can help make a concrete impact.

 Katrin listens to community experts and understands their need for core operating support.
 She offers friendship and a willingness and excitement to engage on issues.
 However, she trusts leaders to identify the best solutions for their own communities.
 Thus, Katrin uplifts activists with material support and solidarity, bolstering their work.
 She gives candid feedback and unconditional support.
 Katrin understands what activists and grantees need, and prioritizes their visions and the voices of marginalized communities in her philanthropy.